geeselouise/classy_dnd/Classy_DnD_Proposal.md

 **alias**: A friendly alias that correspond to each uniqe name

 ## Algorithm:
-- The classification model algorithms for this project that will be tested are: **Logistic Regression, Random Forest, and Support Vector Machine**.
+- The classification model algorithms for this project that will be tested are: **Logistic Regression, Random Forest, and Naive Bayes (Bernoulli and Guassian)**.
 - Classification model evaluation:
     - Confusion Matrix
     - Percision